azu/can-bundle-it/README.md

       # ok -> exit status is 0
       # ng -> exit status is 1
       $ can-bundle-it lib/*.js --verbose

+- If success to bundle js file, exit status is `0`
+- If fail to bundle js file, exit status is `1`

 ## Changelog